15 Strains of Malicious Software

 • What They Are: This malware automatically downloads to your computer when you visit an infected website.

-• How They Work: They exploit vulnerabilities in browsers or plugins without any user interaction.
+• How They Work: They exploit browsers or plugin vulnerabilities without user interaction.

 • Real-World Example: Often found on compromised websites, these are harder to trace back to a single instance.